GodotModding/gmlwiki/docs/api/mod_loader_mod.md

 ***
 ### • void <code class="highlight">register_global_classes_from_array(new_global_classes: [Array](https://docs.godotengine.org/en/stable/classes/class_array.html))</code> static {#method-register_global_classes_from_array data-toc-label='register_global_classes_from_array'}
 #### Description:
 Registers an array of classes to the global scope since Godot only does that in the editor.

+#### Parameters:

+- `#!gd new_global_classes` ([`#!gd Array`](https://docs.godotengine.org/en/stable/classes/class_array.html)): An array of class definitions to be registered.

+**Returns:**

+- No return value

 Format: `#!gd { "base": "ParentClass", "class": "ClassName", "language": "GDScript", "path": "res://path/class_name.gd" }`

 !!! tip
 	You can find these easily in the project.godot file under `_global_script_classes` (but you should only include classes belonging to your mod)

-#### Parameters:

-- `#!gd new_global_classes` ([`#!gd Array`](https://docs.godotengine.org/en/stable/classes/class_array.html)): An array of class definitions to be registered.

-**Returns:**
- `#!gd void`

 ***
 ### • void <code class="highlight">add_translation(resource_path: [String](https://docs.godotengine.org/en/stable/classes/class_string.html))</code> static {#method-add_translation data-toc-label='add_translation'}
 #### Description:
 Adds a translation file.

+#### Parameters:

+- `#!gd resource_path` ([`#!gd String`](https://docs.godotengine.org/en/stable/classes/class_string.html)): The path to the translation resource file.
+**Returns:**

+- No return value

 !!! note
 	The `#!gd .translation` file should have been created by the Godot editor already, usually when importing a CSV file.
 The translation file should named `#!gd name.langcode.translation` -> `#!gd mytranslation.en.translation`.

-#### Parameters:

-- `#!gd resource_path` ([`#!gd String`](https://docs.godotengine.org/en/stable/classes/class_string.html)): The path to the translation resource file.

-**Returns:**
- `#!gd void`

 ***
 ### • void <code class="highlight">refresh_scene(scene_path: [String](https://docs.godotengine.org/en/stable/classes/class_string.html))</code> static {#method-refresh_scene data-toc-label='refresh_scene'}
 #### Description:
+Marks the given scene for to be refreshed.
+It will be refreshed at the correct point in time later.

+#### Parameters:

+- `#!gd scene_path` ([`#!gd String`](https://docs.godotengine.org/en/stable/classes/class_string.html)): The path to the scene file to be refreshed.
+**Returns:**

+- No return value

 !!! abstract "Version"
 	This function requires Godot 4.3 or higher.

-Refreshes a specific scene by marking it for refresh.

 This function is useful if a script extension is not automatically applied.
 This situation can occur when a script is attached to a preloaded scene.
 If you encounter issues where your script extension is not working as expected, try to identify the scene to which it is attached and use this method to refresh it.
 This will reload already loaded scenes and apply the script extension.

-#### Parameters:

-- `#!gd scene_path` ([`#!gd String`](https://docs.godotengine.org/en/stable/classes/class_string.html)): The path to the scene file to be refreshed.

-**Returns:**
- `#!gd void`

 ***
 ### • void <code class="highlight">extend_scene(scene_vanilla_path: [String](https://docs.godotengine.org/en/stable/classes/class_string.html), edit_callable: [Callable](https://docs.godotengine.org/en/stable/classes/class_callable.html))</code> static {#method-extend_scene data-toc-label='extend_scene'}
 #### Description:
 Extends a specific scene by providing a callable function to modify it.
-The callable receives an instance of the "vanilla_scene" as the first parameter.

 #### Parameters:

 - `#!gd scene_vanilla_path` ([`#!gd String`](https://docs.godotengine.org/en/stable/classes/class_string.html)): The path to the vanilla scene file.
 - `#!gd edit_callable` ([`#!gd Callable`](https://docs.godotengine.org/en/stable/classes/class_callable.html)): The callable function to modify the scene.

 **Returns:**

- `#!gd void`
+- No return value

+The callable receives an instance of the "vanilla_scene" as the first parameter.

 ***
 ### • [`#!gd ModData`](https://docs.godotengine.org/en/stable/classes/class_moddata.html) <code class="highlight">get_mod_data(mod_id: [String](https://docs.godotengine.org/en/stable/classes/class_string.html))</code> static {#method-get_mod_data data-toc-label='get_mod_data'}